ericaro/mrepo/README.md

 A subrepository is fully defined by:

+  - the absolute path of the working directory it is in.
-  - path (relative and working dir path)
+  - the relative path of the project within the working directory.
   - remote: git remote url `git config --get remote.origin.url`
   - branch: the current branch : `git rev-parse --abbrev-ref HEAD`